Take a `moderndive` into introductory linear regression with R

 -

-identifies the professor who taught this course.
+IDuniquely identifies the course whereasprof_IDidentifies the professor who taught this course.
 This distinction is important since many professors taught more than one course. -

 course’s instructor, including